slowproj/slowdash/docs/ControlsScript.md

     await ctrl.aio_publish(V, name='V')
     await ctrl.aio_sleep(readout_frequency.get())
 ```
-In HTML, `sd-live="true"` indicates that changes of the value on the browser will trigger calling the `.set()` method of the bound variable.
+In HTML, `sd-live="true"` indicates that changes to the value on the browser will trigger calling the `.set()` method of the bound variable.

 More examples can be found in `ExampleProjects/Streaming`.